cysouw/diathesis/text/c04_reflexive.md

  \c.
 Der Mann zeigte seine Wut.
  \d. \* Seine Wut zeigte sich durch den Mann.

-This alternation is probably more frequent in Perfekt, because there is no focus on action, but on resulting state.
+This alternation is probably more frequent in the Perfekt, because there is no focus on the action, but on the resulting state.

 **Attested Verbs**